ZexinLin2001/MATH381HW6Simulation/README.md

-# MATH381HW6Simulation
+# Analysis of Different Strategies in the Airplane Chess Game
-This is homework 6 repository for MATH381 Discrete Mathematical Modeling
+This is Discrete Mathematical Modeling Problem based on Monte Carol Method and CLT.

 Collaborator: Minhao Zhang, Zexin Lin